-Research and self-understanding should walk hand in hand.
+Apt research and self-understanding could walk hand in hand.

 The "Big Five" (each trait exists on a high/low continuous scale) is the most used current psychometric measurement perspective in personality psychology.
 The positive take of each of the five dimensions are: